Gray's biopsychological theory of personality: Fight, flight, freeze system

-Comparative Analysis of BIS and BAS
+Comparative analysis of BIS and BAS

-Together, the two systems work in an inverse relationship.
-In other words, when a specific situation occurs, an organism can approach the situation with one of the two systems.
-The systems will not be stimulated at the same time and which system is dominant depends on the situation in terms of punishment versus reward.
-This phenomenon of the differentiation between the two systems is thought to occur because of the distinct areas in the brain that becomes activated in response to different stimuli.
+Together, BIS and BAS work in an inverse relationship and FFFS works as an adrenaline output of one of the other two.
+In other words, when a specific situation occurs, an organism can approach the situation with one of the three systems.
+The systems will not be stimulated at the same time and which system is dominant depends on the situation in terms of punishment versus reward or the unexpected magnitude of the situation.
+Specifically, each system gets activated due to varying stimuli that may be present.
+BIS is activated when potential conflict arises pertaining to a specific goal and the individual has to decide how to overcome this.
+BAS is more so activated pertaining to rewarding stimuli and the individual thinking how to perform a specific task properly to achieve the reward being sought after.
+FFFS is activated when a threatening stimulus is present, and the individual must decide how to react to the new threat.
+This phenomenon of the differentiation between BIS, BAS, and FFFS is thought to occur because of the distinct areas in the brain that become activated in response to different stimuli.
 This difference was noted years ago through electrical stimulation of the brain.

-The behavioral activation system and behavioral inhibition system differ in their physiological pathways in the brain.
+The three systems differ in their physiological pathways in the brain.
 The inhibition system has been shown to be linked to the septo-hippocampal system which appears to have a close correlation to a serotonergic pathway, with similarities in their innervations and stress responses.
+The neural pathway associated with BIS is parallel to the pathway for FFFS.
+Although different, each of the neural streams have nuclei in them that activate anxiety or fear.
+The extent of the threat is assessed to determine whether the BIS or FFFS system will be activated.
+If the threat is something that is not necessarily life-threatening but can still induce feelings of anxiousness, the neural stream correlated to anxiety will dominate, and BIS will be activated.
+Contrary to this, if an individual feels as if their life is at risk, the nuclei pertaining to fear will engage and FFFS will be activated.
 On the other hand, the activation, or reward system, is thought to be associated more with a mesolimbic dopaminergic system as opposed to the serotonergic system.